RaselCodes/email-extractor-project-to-learn/README.md

 # Executable
 I used PyInstaller to make an executable for Windows.
 You can download it from the 'dist' folder above.
 Enjoy!

+And another executable for Ubuntu/Linux, in the same folder.